pandya6988/my_first_fastpage/_posts/2022-09-11-feature_engineering.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>If we drop all categorical variables, it will look like below:</p>
+<p>If we drop all categorical variables, it will look like below (Categirocal features are important but for now we will explore continuous features):</p>

 </div>
 </div>